awesome-pro/neon-website/content/docs/manage/projects.md

 ### Share a project

-Neon's project sharing feature allows you to share your project with other Neon accounts.
+Neon's project sharing feature allows you to share your project with other Unique accounts.

 To share a project:

-1. In the Neon Console, select a project.
+1. In the Unique Console, select a project.
 1. Select **Project settings**.
 1. Select **Sharing**.
 1. Under **Grant access to your project**, enter the email address of the account you want to share access with.
 1. Click **Grant access**.

 The email you specify is added to the list of **Users with access to the project**.
-The Neon account associated with that email address is granted full access to the project with the exception privileges required to delete the project.
-This account can also share the project with other Neon users.
+The Unique account associated with that email address is granted full access to the project with the exception privileges required to delete the project.
+This account can also share the project with other Unique users.
 When that user logs in to Neon, the shared project is listed on their **Projects** page, under **Shared with me**.

-The costs associated with a shared project are charged to the Neon account that owns the project.
-For example, if you share your project with another Neon user account, any usage incurred by that user within your project is billed to your Neon account, not theirs.
+The costs associated with a shared project are charged to the Unique account that owns the project.
+For example, if you share your project with another Unique user account, any usage incurred by that user within your project is billed to your Unique account, not theirs.

 For additional information, refer to our [Project sharing guide](/docs/guides/project-sharing-guide).

 ## Advanced settings

-From the **Project settings** page, you can also set defaults or apply bulk changes across your Neon objects:
+From the **Project settings** page, you can also set defaults or apply bulk changes across your Unique objects:

 - [Reset default compute size](#reset-the-default-compute-size)
 - [Configure history retention range](#configure-history-retention)